perezsan/Shadow-RPC-Operator/3-FAQ-how-to-maintain-rpc-node.md

 Full:
 need some examples here and deferal to grafana dashboards

+##
 **How do I know if I am serving errors?**

 Tech:

 Full:
 One of the best ways to know if you are properly serving content is the run queireis (called curls) against your node.
-The more you play with these curls the more you will underatns what is being asked of your machines and exactly how the data look when it is served out by Shadow Protocol.
-Here are some additional curls:
+The more you play with these curls the more you will understand what is being asked of your machines and exactly how the data look when it is served out by Shadow Protocol.
+Here are some additional curls (makes ure and replace them with your IP):

-##
-# curls go here
+(neec to finish) curls here
-##

 In addition to this you should monitor TCP packet loss or TCP connections drops by using the grafana observability stack.
 This is open source code and the DAO owns a guide that help you install this monitoring on your node.